 1. Each race event will commence with a roll call and crew briefing, the time of which will be advised to all drivers entered.
-All competitors, both drivers and navigators, must attend the pre-race briefing, the track walk safety inspection and sign any liability waiver form before racing.
+All competitors, both drivers and navigators, must attend the pre-race briefing, the track walk safely inspection and sign any liability waiver form before racing.
 Competitors must be in attendance at roll call and/or briefing.
 Competitors who suffer an incident outside their control, and who in the opinion of the sprint controller were making every reasonable effort to attend the event on time, may be allowed to compete.
-In this case the competitors will be given a full and separate briefing prior to competing.
-As part of the briefing all crewmembers must be invited to raise any concerns over course safety.
+In this case the competitors will be given a full and separate briefing plic rewmembers must be invited to raise any concerns over course safety.